 Explore key terms used in Forex trading to navigate platforms and so make informed decisions.

-• Spread: The difference between the buying (bid) price and selling (ask) price of a currency pair.
+• Spread: The difference between the buying (bid) price and the selling (ask) price of a currency pair.
 It’s like the commission you pay for trading.
-It is important to know all about What is a Spread in Forex Trading, if you want have more information, check our articles about spread.
+It is important to know all about What Spread in Forex Trading, if you want to have more information, check our articles about spread.

 • Leverage: Imagine using a small amount of your own money to control a bigger trade.
 That’s leverage!
 It can magnify profits, but also magnify losses, so be cautious.